e18e/e18e/docs/blog/community-showcase-q1.md

 - nx ([tracking issue](https://github.com/e18e/ecosystem-issues/issues/117))
 - changesets

-We're also continuing to collaborate with storybook, vitest, svelte, and many other projects.
+We're also continuing to collaborate with storybook, vite, svelte, and many other projects.

 ## Events